joshodude/11ty-gallery/README.md

 `npm install fast-glob`

-A way to automatically sort your images based on year and month in 11ty
+A way to automatically insert your images based on year and month in 11ty

 # How to use